Jun in his personal studio, 2004

 Jun was a huge foodie; anytime he’d find a good spot to eat at—he loved curry—there was this place, this restaurant that we’d always go, and it was called Bowery Kitchen.
 We loved that spot; think we hit it up twice a week.

-Perhaps this was the reasoning behind the name ristorante / good music cuisine: making’ good beats like cooking’ good foods—a mixtape released in 2002, with an aesthetic theme of culinary art, blended with smooth relaxing instrumentals.
+Perhaps this was the reasoning behind the name ristorante / good music cuisine: making’ good beats like cooking’ good foods which is a mixtape released in 2002, with an aesthetic theme of culinary art, blended with smooth relaxing instrumentals.

 Sharing was very important to Jun, especially with music in regards to conveying a message through sound, putting part of himself in the music, and evoking emotion from the listener.